LeticiaZhang/Lab3/Lab3.md

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

-I can find out the maximum, minimum and
+I can find out the maximum, minimum and the mode of the variable from the violin plot, but we cannot tell the mean and the standard deviation.
+From the two plots, we can infer that males have higher self-esteem but the life satisfaction of males and females are similar.